 The building, which ranges in height from 7 to 11 storeys, is scheduled for completion in 2016, enabling Google employees to relocate from current premises in Victoria and Holborn.

 The plot (known as Zone A), is located immediately to the north of the new concourse at King’s Cross station and sits to the east of King’s Boulevard and south of the Regent’s Canal (see image attached), in the best connected location in Europe.

 Google’s headquarters faces One and Two Pancras Square, two office buildings currently under construction by KCCLP, which will be available for occupation from the end of 2013 and mid 2014 respectively.

-Pancras Square itself will also be home to the new headquarters of BNP Paribas Real Estate, a new office building for Camden Council containing a customer contact centre, public sport and leisure facilities and flexible office space managed by The Office Group.
+Pancras Square itself will also be home to a new office building for Camden Council containing a customer contact centre, public sport and leisure facilities and flexible office space managed by The Office Group.

 Architects Allford Hall Monaghan Morris (AHMM) have developed high quality, sustainable design concepts for the new Google headquarters that will provide a dynamic and flexible working environment for employees.
 The building will sit above retail units providing a diverse range of shops, cafes and restaurants.

 Commenting on Google’s decision to locate their UK headquarters at King’s Cross, Matt Brittin, Vice President for Northern and Central Europe said:

 “This is a big investment by Google, we’re committing further to the UK – where computing and the web were invented.
 It’s good news for Google, for London and for the UK.”